vitalab/vitalab.github.io/deep-learning/_posts/2018-10-05-treeSegNet.md

 ### Results

-They tested their method on the well-known **Postdam remote-sensing dataset** and outperformed state-of-the-art methods, although by a tiny margin.
+They tested their method on the well-known **Potsdam remote-sensing dataset** and outperformed state-of-the-art methods, although by a tiny margin.

 <center><img src="/deep-learning/images/treeSegNet/sc04.png" width="600"></center>